 Consider a partially hyperbolic splitting $T_\Gamma M=E\oplus F$ where $E$ is uniformly contracted and $F$ is volume expanding.
-We show that for $C^1$ flows having a singular hyperbolic set $\Gamma$ there exists a metric adapted to the partial hyperbolicity and the area expansion, as follows.
+We show that for $C^1$ flows having a singular-hyperbolic set $\Gamma$ there exists a metric adapted to the partial hyperbolicity and the area expansion, as follows.

-\begin{maintheorem} Let $\Gamma$ be a singular hyperbolic set for a $C^1$ vector field.
+\begin{maintheorem} Let $\Gamma$ be a singular-hyperbolic set for a $C^1$ vector field.
 Then $\Gamma$ admits a singular adapted metric. \end{maintheorem}